jagadeesh9500/Ex.No.7/README.md

 - Understanding of how to **structure and refine prompts** for real-world outcomes
 - Use of generative AI to **balance productivity, learning, and motivation** in daily life

-**✅ Outcome:**
-A functional prototype of a **Prompt-Driven Study Assistant** capable of adapting to user needs and evolving through iterative prompting.